Spectral geometry on manifolds with fibred boundary metrics I: Low energy resolvent: Low energy resolvent for -metrics, proof of main theorem

 For the proof we use the following result on interchanging the order of blowups.

-\begin{Lemma} Let $Z$ be a manifold with corners and $A,B\subset Z$ be two p-submanifolds which intersect cleanly\footnote{This means that near any $p\in A\cap B$ one can find coordinates adapted to the corners of $Z$ so that both $A$ and $B$ are coordinate subspaces locally.}.
+\begin{Lemma} Let $Z$ be a manifold with corners and $A,B\subset Z$ be two p-submanifolds which intersect cleanly\footnote{This means that near any $p\in A\cap B$ one can find coordinates adapted to the corners of $Z$ so that both $A$ and $B$ are coordinate subspaces locally.
+This implies that the lift of $B$ under the blow-up of $A$ is again a p-submanifold, and similarly with $A,B$ interchanged.
+See \cite[Prop.
+5.7.2]{Mel-diff}.}.
 We shall blow up both submanifolds in different order and write e.g. $[Z;A,B] := [[Z,A],\widetilde{B}]$, where $\widetilde{B}$ is the lift of $B$ under the blow-down map $[Z,A]\to Z$.
 Then there are natural diffeomorphisms as follows.

 \begin{itemize} \item[(a)] If $A,B$ are transversal or disjoint, or one is contained in the other, then interchanging the order of blowups of $A$ and $B$ yields diffeomorphic manifolds with corners

 \item[(b)] In general, interchanging the order of blowups of $A$ and $B$ yields diffeomorphic results if additionally the intersection $A\cap B$ is blown up: